Surrogate-based Bayesian calibration methods for chaotic systems: a comparison of traditional and non-traditional approaches: Lorenz'96 Multiscale system

-We use the Lorenz '96 multiscale system described in \cite{lorenz1996predictability} (Eq. \ref{eqn:lorenz96}) to test our methods.
-The Lorenz '96 system is a simplified mathematical model that is often used to study the behavior of chaotic systems such as climate \cite{redouane+ddb23, ott2004local, orrell2003model, parthipan2023using}.
+We first use the Lorenz '96 multiscale system described in \cite{lorenz1996predictability} (Eq. \ref{eqn:lorenz96}) to test calibration methods.
+The Lorenz '96 multiscale system is often used to study the behavior of chaotic systems such as climate \cite{lguensat2023semi, ott2004local, orrell2003model, parthipan2023using}.
 The system consists of a set of ordinary differential equations that describe the evolution of a large number of interacting variables.
 In this system, there are $K$ large-scale variables ($X_k$) and $JK$ small-scale variables ($Y_{j,k}$).
 The $X$ and $Y$ variables interact with each other, but there is also coupling between them, as shown in Eq. (\ref{eqn:lorenz96}).

 The large- and small-scale variables are periodic over $J$ and $K$, i.e., $X_{k-K}, X_{k+K} = X_k$, and $Y_{j, k-K}, Y_{j, k+K} = Y_{j_K}$ and $Y_{j-J,k} =Y_{j, k-1} $, and $Y_{j+J,k} = Y_{j,k+1}.$ The parameters of the system, $\theta = (h, F, c, b)$, control the degree of forcing, coupling, and amplitude of the system.